dridi/cashpack/man/hpack_decode.3.rst

 The *blk* field is a pointer to the block or partial block memory of *blk_len* octets.
 All block input octets are always consumed before requiring new input, allowing the caller to reuse its buffer.

-Decoding is performed in a working memory buffer *buf* of *buf_len* octets, the working buffer doesn't need to be larger than the block and can safely be reused in subsequent calls.
-All the events are described in the ``cashpack``\ (3) manual.
+Decoding is performed in a working memory buffer *buf* of *buf_len* octets.
+The buffer needs to be large enough to contain a fully decoded header list.
+While this may not (rightly) be much stateless in your book, this single copy in the buffer enables simpler internals for the library and a simpler usage.

+At the end of a block, all headers names and values are written consecutively as null-terminated character strings.
+It also means that NAME and VALUE yield persistent strings in a message's lifetime.
+When an HPACK block is decoded in several passes, the exact same *buf* and *buf_len* must be passed to all calls to ``hpack_decode()``.

 The *priv* pointer is passed to the *cb* callback for all the events.

 If *cut* is zero, the HPACK block being decoded is expected to end with the *dec->blk_len* octets.